feac80/RESTful-API/README.md

 The server is up and running in port:3000
 Connected to test  database
 ```
-2.- Open a new terminal and execute the command
+2.- Open a new terminal and execute the command:
 ```
 npm run test-mocha
 ```